C0DE-ASH/flitter/README.md

 ![Only showing users with more than 10 followers][reduced]

 This approach has 3 problems:
-1. Still too much data
+1. Still too much data (although it reduced the number of edges from 29,000 to about 9,000)
 2. Removes users AND links that user created, which affects other users total followers making the rest of the problem difficult to classify
 3. This also removes middlemen since they typically have between 3 and 5